Johnny-32/New-timetable-for-MPK-Lublin-buses/README.md

 - Getting an .html file from the MPK Lublin website using [requests](https://pypi.org/project/requests/)
 - Parsing a table from an .html file using [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/)
 - Preparing the data for conversion to a [Pandas](https://pandas.pydata.org/docs/index.html) dataframe
 - Deleting unnecessary columns, so that the timetable is simpler and takes less space
+- Calculating frequencies on the specific line, the stop and time of day, using my own algorithm

 ## To do:
 - Move frequency documentation to a separate .md file